paulahitz8/HoneyEngine/README.md

 - Click attach (with the game object selected), to attach the script
 - Click play and test it out!

-*We will include a video tutorial in the release for clarification*
+*We include a video [tutorial](https://github.com/paulahitz8/HoneyEngine/tree/main/Honey%20Engine/Honey/Assets/Tutorial) for clarification*

 ## Features